primaryobjects/knowledgebase/readme.md

 ### Second Example

 The second example demonstrates backward-chaining.
-To use the example, provide the following inputs as an example:
+To use the example, provide the following example inputs below.

 ```
 class